ballerina-platform/module-ballerinax-aws.s3/API_Design.md

 #### List buckets

-The `listBuckets()` function retrieves a list of all Amazon S3 buckets that the authenticated user of the request owns.
+The `listBuckets()` function retrieves a list of all Amazon S3 buckets owned by the authenticated user of the request.

 ##### Function signature
  public remote function listBuckets() returns Bucket[]|error;